Ruban2205/Face-Mask-Detector/README.md

 - Detect COVID-19 face masks in images
 - Detect face masks in real-time video streams

+This repository contains code and resources for a face mask detection system.
+This system is built using deep learning techniques and is capable of detecting whether a person is wearing a face marsk or not in real-time

 ## Project Structure

 The ```dataset/``` directory contains the data described in the “Our COVID-19 face mask detection dataset” section.
 Three image ```examples/``` are provided so that you can test the static image face mask detector.